ibm-cloud-docs/cephaas/block_storage_volume_sds_manage.md

 {: #renaming-sds-volume-cli}
 {: cli}

-Use the `volume-update` command and specify the deployment id, volume id and new name of the volume along with the endpoint url to rename or update the volume name.
+Use the `volume-update` command and specify the deployment ID, volume ID, and new name of the volume along with the endpoint to rename or update the volume name.

 Run the following command for updating the name of a volume.